denis2glez/moneta/README.md

 ---

 <p align="center">
-This project aims to provide a open currency exchange API that connects the traditional foreign exchange market with cryptocurrencies.
+This project aims to provide an open currency exchange API that connects the traditional foreign exchange market with cryptocurrencies.
     <br>
 </p>